rettinghaus/MEILER/supported.md

 data.LINEWIDTH (`@lwidth`) works for values from data.LINEWIDTHTERM data.STEMDIRECTION (`@stem.dir`) works for values from data.STEMDIRECTION.basic
 data.STEMPOSITION (`@stem.pos`) will only affect stem direction

+`fb` is printed by default above its connected staff `fb` is not shown by default on rhythmic staves